Belle Époque

-The Belle Époque was so named in retrospect, when it began to be considered a continental European "Golden Age" in contrast to the horrors of the Napoleonic Wars and World War I. The Belle Époque was a period in which, according to historian R. R. Palmer, "European civilisation achieved its greatest power in global politics, and also exerted its maximum influence upon peoples outside Europe."
+The Belle Époque was so named in retrospect, when it began to be considered a continental European "Golden Age" in contrast to the violence of the Napoleonic Wars and World War I. The Belle Époque was a period in which, according to historian R. R. Palmer, "European civilisation achieved its greatest power in global politics, and also exerted its maximum influence upon peoples outside Europe."

 Popular culture and fashions

-Two devastating world wars and their aftermath made the Belle Époque appear to be a time of joie de vivre (joy of living) in contrast to 20th century hardships.
+Two devastating world wars and their aftermath made the Belle Époque appear to be a time of joie de vivre (joy of living) in contrast to 20th-century hardships.
 It was also a period of stability that France enjoyed after the tumult of the early years of the Third Republic, featuring defeat in the Franco-Prussian War, the uprising of the Paris Commune, and the fall of General Georges Ernest Boulanger.
 The defeat of Boulanger, and the celebrations tied to the 1889 World's Fair in Paris, launched an era of optimism and affluence.
 French imperialism was in its prime.
-It was a cultural center of global influence, its educational, scientific and medical institutions were at the leading edge of Europe.
+It was a cultural center of global influence; its educational, scientific and medical institutions were at the leading edge of Europe.

 It was not entirely the reality of life in Paris or in France, however.
 France had a large economic underclass who never experienced much of the Belle Époque's wonders and entertainments.
 Poverty remained endemic in Paris's urban slums and rural peasantry for decades after the Belle Époque ended.
 Conflicts between the government and the Roman Catholic Church were regular during the period.
-Some of the artistic elite saw the Fin de siècle in a pessimistic light.
+Some of the artistic elite saw the fin de siècle in a pessimistic light.

 Those who were able to benefit from the prosperity of the era were drawn towards new forms of light entertainment during the Belle Époque, and the Parisian bourgeoisie, or the successful industrialists called the nouveaux riches, became increasingly influenced by the habits and fads of the city's elite social class, known popularly as Tout-Paris ("all of Paris", or "everyone in Paris").
 The Casino de Paris opened in 1890.
 For Paris's less affluent public, entertainment was provided by cabarets, bistros and music halls.

 The Moulin Rouge cabaret is a Paris landmark still open for business today.
 The Folies Bergère was another landmark venue.
 Burlesque performance styles were more mainstream in Belle Époque Paris than in more staid cities of Europe and America.
 Liane de Pougy, dancer, socialite and courtesan, was well known in Paris as a headline performer at top cabarets.
 Belle Époque dancers and singers such as Polaire, Mistinguett, Paulus, Eugénie Fougère, La Goulue and Jane Avril were Paris celebrities, some of whom modelled for Toulouse-Lautrec's iconic poster art.
 The Can-can dance was a popular 19th-century cabaret style that appears in Toulouse-Lautrec's posters from the era.